vckyou/Reforestation/README.md

-## The shovel was a ground-breaking invention.
+## A doll was recently found dead in a rice paddy.
+It's the only known instance of a nick nack paddy wack.